Local–express lanes: Gallery

 North Access freeway over National Route 9 (Argentina).
 The express lanes (left, all vehicles) and local lanes (right, cars and buses only) seen in the view towards the north.

 A view of North Access's Freeway at Buenos Aires, Argentina, from the bridge on Pres H.Yrigoyen Street at Florida, Buenos Aires, Argentina.

-Local and express lanes can be connected using a basketweave.
+Local and express lanes can be connected using a basketweave interchange.